-She serves as the Treasurer for the WSU Student Government Association Class Committee of 2018.
-Murphy also serves as an SGA Have a Heart Auction Co-Chair for 2017-18.
-She serves as an appointed student member on two university governance boards: the WSU Academic Ceremonies Committee and the WSU All University Committee for the 2017-2018 year, and in 2015 as well.
+She served as the Treasurer for the WSU Student Government Association Class Committee of 2018.
+Murphy also served as an SGA Have a Heart Auction Co-Chair for 2017-18.
+She served as an appointed student member on two university governance boards: the WSU Academic Ceremonies Committee and the WSU All University Committee for the 2017-2018 year, and in 2015 as well.
 In spring 2017, Murphy ran a campaign for WSU SGA President.
 She previously served as Secretary of the WSU Business Club from 2016-2017.
 Murphy won her campaign to WSU Student Senate in April 2016 as a Resident Senator.
 Murphy also competed as a thrower for the WSU Women’s DIII Indoor & Outdoor Track & Field Team from 2014-15.

-She is a violinist in the WSU String Ensemble and the Clark University Sinfonia; she took part in the Worcester Symphonic Project where she has performed three times at the world-renowned Mechanics Hall in Worcester, MA.
+She was a violinist in the WSU String Ensemble and the Clark University Sinfonia; she took part in the Worcester Symphonic Project where she has performed three times at the world-renowned Mechanics Hall in Worcester, MA.

 Murphy is a lifelong Girl Scout (beginning in 2001 as a Daisy), and received her Gold Award in 2014 for her project, GIRLS: Gals In Real Life Succeed, a non-partisan effort that brought free and fun workshops to her community’s young women, teaching them skills to engage in today’s political climate and be heard.
 Subjects included public speaking, social media, preparing a platform, and personal presentation.
 Due to her efforts with this cause, she was awarded the 2015 Girl Scout Young Woman of Distinction Award.
 She continued this mission as her official platform as Miss Massachusetts International 2017 while representing the Commonwealth on the international stage.